Ways to Store Value

 Gold doesn’t suffer from inflation.
 Unlike cash, gold isn’t issued by the government and can’t have its supply suddenly changed on a whim—since actually finding gold reserves, extracting and refining it, then distributing it isn’t a process that can be simply ramped up since gold is an extremely scarce resource.
 In this sense, it has some parallels with Bitcoin, check this article out to understand why.

 As a result, gold has actually grown in value over time and has maintained its value far better than most modern currencies.
 It also has pretty much a universally agreed value, meaning you can take it anywhere, and can usually exchange it for a reasonable price.

-While it’s hard to argue against gold’s merit as a store of value (especially in recent years), the same can’t be said for its usability.
+While it’s hard to argue against gold’s merit as a store of value (especially in recent years), the same can’t be said for its ease of use.

 There are heaps of fees to contend with if you ever plan to sell, trade, or buy gold.
 You’ll typically need to buy it above spot rates due to brokerage costs, whereas if you’re selling it, you’ll lose a small chunk of your returns due to fees.
 Not exactly ideal…

 Moreover, if you plan to hold it long-term you’ll probably be looking at storage and insurance costs—particularly if you hold a large amount of gold.
 This again leads to reliance on third-parties, reducing your access and control over your own assets.

-Overall, both cash and gold can be used to give you some degree of financial freedom, but they are more than a little cumbersome when it comes to dealing with significant sums.
+Both cash and gold can be used in varying degrees to store value, but they come with limitations, such as devaluation, impracticality and poor accessibility.
 And both require a host of trade-offs that just aren’t ideal for most people.